dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/advanced/ellipses-and-arcs-in-gdi.md

 ---
 title: "Ellipses and Arcs in GDI+"
-description: Learn how to draw ellipses and arcs using the System.Drawing.Graphics.DrawEllipse and System.Drawing.Graphics.DrawArc methods. ms.date: "03/30/2017"
+description: Learn how to draw ellipses and arcs using the DrawEllipse and DrawArc methods in GDI+ with Windows Forms. ms.date: "03/30/2017"
 dev_langs:
   - "csharp"